 The great VR headset revolution is well and truly underway, but just because you own an iPhone doesn't mean you can't get in on the virtual reality action.

 An Apple VR headset doesn't exist (yet), but there is a breed of super-cheap headsets that are compatible with everything from the iPhone 5s to the more recent iPhone 8 and iPhone X.

 Read this: Best VR apps and games for iPhone

-While mobile VR headsets obviously have nothing on the likes of the HTC Vive or Oculus Rift,Cardboard style sets have the chance to encourage large numbers of potential users to get on board with virtual reality.
+While mobile VR headsets obviously have nothing on the best VR headsets,Cardboard-style equivalents have the chance to encourage large numbers of potential users to get on board with virtual reality.

 Wareable may get a commission

 A low entry cost of virtual reality doesn't come much cheaper than an iPhone-compatible Cardboard kit.
 You can get an unofficial Cardboard headset for under $10 on Amazon, and with some of them you can get a strap and NFC so it powers up the app on command.

 There's also the official Cardboard from Google, which is compact and foldable.
 It's not as fiddly to make as the unofficial ones, but it's still going to fall apart if you don't look after it because, well, it's cardboard.
 Still, there's no easier or more affordable way to jump into VR.

 While most of these headsets are made out of hard plastic, the Merge VR Goggles opt for a soft, squishy foam.
 It helps make the headset light and comfortable.
 Plus, it's got a customizable strap that fits anyone from the age of 10 and above, adjustable lenses and two buttons to interact with your VR content.

 We found the lenses on the Merge to be surprisingly clear, and the device itself fits both regular and Plus iPhone models.
 However, the Plus model can be a little snug getting in and out.
 That fancy iPhone X won't be an issue, though.